 Cafe Boulud, 20 E 76th St

-With three stars from the New York Times and a Michelin Star, Chef Daniel Boulud’s Upper East Side Staple provides classic dining in a classic neighborhood.
+With three stars from the New York Times, Chef Daniel Boulud’s Upper East Side Staple provides classic dining in a classic neighborhood.
 Cafe Boulud is perfect after a romantic stroll in Central Park.

 Altesi Ristorante, 26 E 64th St